×

 Visa & Entry Requirements

 Passport Requirements: Your passport must be valid for at least six months beyond your travel date.
+While some sources cite shorter requirements, six months is the safest threshold and what we recommend.

 Getting Around Costa Rica